jujumiago/living-civilization-framework/SYSTEMS.md

 LCF does not claim to replace, copy, or represent the complete work of any individual thinker.

 These connections represent areas where ideas share similar principles, questions, or directions.

+## Interpretation Note

+The relationships described here represent conceptual alignment.

+LCF does not claim:

+- ownership of these ideas
+- direct reproduction of existing theories
+- official association with referenced thinkers

+The purpose is to identify shared questions, patterns, and directions.

 ---